 There are many different kinds of chemical addictions.
 What all chemical addictions have in common is that they affect brain chemistry.
 When you are using the substance, the chemicals make you feel happy, and once you are dependent on them, your brain will think that your body needs the alcohol or drug to function correctly.
 Healing from trauma aims to undo these learned mind/body habits and address the issue with a holistic solution of full recovery.

-Behavioral addictions are over-looked because they can seem like regular activity.
+Behavioral addictions are overlooked because they can seem like regular activities.
 Some examples of common behavioral addiction are:

 - Video Games